nhamilton1/btc-utils-fe/README.md

 ## Developer Instructions

 1. Clone the repo repository to your machine.
-DO NOT FORK.
 2. Create an environment file (.env) based on the and populate the environment variables with your own.
 3. Run: `npm install` to download all dependencies.
 4. Run: `npm start` to start your local development server.

 ### Key Features

-- shows average hash score and amount of blocks found by the pool for the day
-- Daily rewards graph
-- table of miners, listing hash score, 5min, 60min, 24h hash, and status
-- Normal Distribution graph
+- Normal distribution graph for majority of the major bitcoin mining pools
+- CAGR graph for bitcoin, compairing to GLD and SPY market values

 ## Other Scripts